IgorBressan/angular-material-module/README.md

-# angular-material-module
+# Angular Material Module

-Material Module for Angular 8 and 9
+Simple Material Module for Angular 8 and 9